 Otherwise, you are welcome to join in our free regular RES Revision Sessions.

-Or drop me a WhatsApp if you would like to attend our next career seminar!
+Or drop me a WhatsApp if you would like to attend our next career recruitment seminar!

 Stuart Chng, Senior Associate Executive Director of OrangeTee & Tie, is a renowned leader and personality in the real estate industry.